hopchouinard/Claraforge/why-it-works/META-ForkableThinking.md

 ## 0. Manifesto in One Sentence

 If you can’t hit **Fork → Tweak → PR** in under five minutes, the idea isn’t finished—it’s imprisoned.
-Claraverse is engineered so every philosophy, prompt, and spec begs to be stolen, hacked, and improved.
+Claraforge is engineered so every philosophy, prompt, and spec begs to be stolen, hacked, and improved.

 ---